NigeParis/42-cpp-06/README.md

  ```

 dynamic_cast in C++ is a casting operator used to safely
-convert pointers or references between classes in an inheritance hierarchy.
-It is particularly useful for performing downcasting, which is the process of converting a base class pointer or reference to a derived class pointer or reference.
+convert pointers or references between classes in an inheritance hierarchy. <\br> It is particularly useful for performing downcasting, which is the process of converting a base class pointer or reference to a derived class pointer or reference.
 The key feature of dynamic_cast is that it performs runtime type checking, ensuring the validity of the cast. <\br>
 Key Points about dynamic_cast:<\br>

  - Type-Safe Cast: It checks at runtime whether the cast is possible,